axibase/atsd/rule-engine/commands.md

 The command can be configured to execute on `OPEN`, `CANCEL` and `REPEAT` status changes.
 To execute the command, enter a valid executable path for the selected status trigger.

-If the executable path is empty, no command will be executed for this status trigger.
+If the executable path is empty, no command is executed for this status trigger.

 Only **one** command can be executed for each status change.
 If you need to execute multiple commands, create a wrapper script with multiple commands or launch a spawned shell process with `bash -c` and chain commands using `&&`.